Ryzen 5 3600 Wraith Stealth Vs. DeepCool Tower Cooler

 We’ll stick to games with an in-game benchmark for the purpose of CPU experiments.
 In GTA V, we just turned off V-Sync, set the resolution to 1080p (full-screen) and left the other settings as they were.
 So it’s not a particularly demanding situation for an Nvidia GTX 1080 Ti, which leaves room for the Ryzen 5 3600 CPU to shine …

-It does make sense that AMD ships its more affordable CPUs with a small boxed cooler, and for the least demanding users it might be good enough.
+It does make sense that AMD ships its more affordable mid-range CPUs with a small boxed cooler, and for most users it might be good enough.
 However, any mid-range gaming or workstation PC build based on the Ryzen 5 3600 will benefit from something better.